 Machine Safety Regulations

-To comply with the requirements of Supply of Machinery (Safety) (Amendment) Regulations 2011, a 'machine' needs to fulfill the following (note that 'safety components' now fall within the scope of the Machinery Directive and in some circumstances machine guards will be defined as ‘safety components’):
+To comply with the requirements of Supply of Machinery (Safety) Regulations, a machine needs to fulfil the following (NB ‘safety components’ fall within the scope of the Machinery Directive and in some circumstances machine guards are defined as ‘safety components’):

-- The machine must satisfy the relevant EHSRs (Essential Health and Safety Requirements) of the Machinery Directive, to the state of the art.
+- The machine must satisfy the relevant Essential Health and Safety Requirements of the Machinery Directive, to the state of the art.